MS-load/snapSketch/README.md

 # snapSketch

-A qucik app for gcc 2025
+A quick app for gcc 2025